tariksaglam645/Car_Park_Space_Detector/README.md

 ![Ekran görüntüsü 2024-09-25 112755](https://github.com/user-attachments/assets/7434f80a-5edb-42b6-a9ed-83156de45c23)

+The reason for the low gamma value is to increase generalization and prevent him from learning the details

 third part is the main program if you run this file, you will start detecting the car parking area

 ![Ekran görüntüsü 2024-09-25 114425](https://github.com/user-attachments/assets/ea69e54b-d3fc-4b37-a383-0a47b6a6f30a)